onsi/ginkgo_perf/README.md

 - `ginkgo_cli_base` - i.e. the default ginkgo behavior that compiles the test into a tmp directory - sees notable latency in the Run Time - of about 500ms on average with a wide variance.

 So.
 Apparently.
 Don't try to run binaries from a temp directory (at least on MacOS) as that introduces latency with a long-tail distribution (see the plot).

+### Applying this to the Abacus issue

+This performance exploration started - in part - due to [this issue](https://github.com/onsi/ginkgo/issues/644).
+On my laptop vanilla ginkgo takes ~4.1s but the no-temp-dir flavor of ginkgo takes ~3.3s.

+### Applying this to `ginkgo`

+Running ginkgo's unit tests shows a reduction in run time from ~16.3s to ~12.7s.